BenKuhnhaeuser/RattanID/Interpretation_Tutorial.md

 ## 1. Clear identification, good data

 ### VSEARCH
+The top hit is supported by well over 35 genes and thus passes the data check.
 A clear majority of genes supports one single species.
 In the example here, *Calamus trachycoleus* is identified by 194 genes (51 % of all genes retrieved for the analysed sample), whereas the next best species *Calamus caesius* and *Calamus optimus* are identified by only 47 genes (12 %) and 35 genes (9 %), respectively.
-Other species are only matched by a negligible number of genes.
+Other species are only matched by a negligible number of genes and do not need to be considered.

 Reference species | Number of genes | Percentage of genes
 --- | --- | ---